-CON-IH 17 || Global and International History: Migration, Immigration, & Diaspora
+CON-IH 18 || Global and International History: The Pacific in the World

-We especially welcome submissions that address one or more of the following themes, but the list is suggestive only:
+We welcome submissions that address one or more of the following themes, but the list is suggestive only:

 1) Indigeneity and Sovereignty; 2) Colonial Encounters and Empire; 3) The Economy; 4) Decolonization; 5) Race, Gender, and Labor; 6) War and Militarization; 7) Environmental and Climate History.

 We consider as an integral part of “The Pacific in the World” research that is situated in one or more of the following regions: the Pacific Islands and Oceania, East and Southeast Asia, North and South America, or any other part of the globe in contact with the Pacific Ocean, broadly defined.
 We especially welcome projects that integrates into Pacific history the areas and actors traditionally overlooked in histories of the Pacific, as well as those that adopt a comparative oceanic lens.

 Accepted papers will be grouped for presentation within three or four panels each composed of graduate students and one faculty commentator for each presenter.
 Participation in Con-IH thus presents an unparalleled opportunity to engage in lively and lengthy discussions with an emerging cohort of researchers-in-training from around the world, as well as with faculty from Harvard and elsewhere.